 United Way is a worldwide organization of nearly 1,800 community-based United Ways in 41 countries and territories.
 Each is independent, separately incorporated, and governed by local volunteers.
 United Ways bring communities together to focus on the most important needs in the community, build partnerships, forge consensus and leverage resources to make a measurable difference.
 For more information about the national organization, United Way Worldwide, visit UnitedWay.org

-United Way of the Greater Triangle is run by a volunteer board of directors comprised of community leaders, experts and others living and working in the Greater Triangle area (Durham, Johnston, Orange, and Wake counties), interested in creating community solutions.
+United Way of the Greater Triangle is run by a volunteer board of directors comprised of community leaders and partners living and working in the Greater Triangle area (Durham, Johnston, Orange, and Wake counties), interested in creating community solutions.

 86 cents of every dollar pledged goes directly to program services.
-14 cents of every dollar funds programs like 2-1-1 and Teaming for Technology (T4T) plus covers administrative and fundraising costs.
+14 cents of every dollar funds programs like 2-1-1 and covers administrative and fundraising costs.
 (The Better Business Bureau’s Wise Giving Alliance sets the maximum recommended rate for overhead costs at nonprofit organizations at 35 percent.)